Effective range: Distance

 Effective range may describe a distance between two points where one point is subject to an energy release at the other point.
 The source, receiver, and conditions between the two points must be specified to define an effective range.
 Effective range may represent the maximum distance at which a measuring device or receiver will predictably respond to an energy release of specified magnitude.
 Alternatively, effective range may be the maximum distance at which the energy released from a specified device will cause the desired effect on a target receiver.
 Angular dispersion may be significant to effectiveness for asymmetrical energy propagation toward small targets.

 Weapons

 The following definition has been attributed to the United States Department of Defense: The maximum distance at which a weapon may be expected to be accurate and achieve the desired effect.
 Accuracy is ambiguous in the absence of a specified hit probability per unit of ammunition; and for any given weapon, the desired effect could be interpreted differently depending upon the target.
 Subjective interpretation of these variables has caused endless and heated debate for more than a century.

+With the addition of clinometers fixed machine gun squads could set long ranges and deliver plunging fire or indirect fire at more than 2500 m.
+This indirect firing method exploits the maximal practical range, that is defined by the maximum range of a small-arms projectile while still maintaining the minimum kinetic energy required to put unprotected personnel out of action, which is generally believed to be 15 kilogram-meters (147 J / 108 ft⋅lbf).